Colson leads Notre Dame past Wake forest 88-81

 Wake Forest: The Demon Deacons failed to win consecutive ACC road games for the first time since 2008-09, and have now lost four straight to Notre Dame.

-Notre Dame: On a short turnaround after their previous game at North Carolina was moved from Saturday to Sunday in Greensboro following a water crisis in Chapel Hill, the Irish managed to get back on track.
+Notre Dame: On a short turnaround after their previous game at North Carolina was moved from Saturday to Sunday in Greensboro following a water crisis in Chapel Hill, the Irish managed to get back on track with their first win since Jan.
+15.

-“I’m dead,” Brey said.
-“We used a lot of juice in Greensboro the other day.”

 FACES IN THE CROWD